 As discussed in the section on People who cycle, those who cycle require provisions appropriate to their needs.
 Depending on the circumstances, some people may find the non-cycleway forms of on-road provision for cycling adequate, without requiring dedicated facilities.
 Therefore this guidance includes various provision types that do not involve dedicated facilities.
 Note though, if a route without dedicated facilities forms part of a cycle network, it may be necessary to use special guide or route signs and/or markings to achieve coherence.

 The following diagram may give a useful indication as to the appropriate facility type.
-Note, that this is due to be updated, as it was developed at a time where cycling provision was generally geared towards providing for more confident cyclists.
 It may be necessary to adjust this if a less confident audience is desired.
 Also, this diagram does not include all the forms of provision outlined in this guidance.

 Most roads are mixed traffic roads, where no formal cycle facilities are provided and cyclists can share the roads with general traffic.
 Note that neighbourhood greenways are also technically ‘mixed traffic’ situations as cyclists share the road space with general traffic, however the vehicle volumes and speeds involved make them suitable for most interested but concerned people to cycle along.
 The general mixed traffic situations on busier roads considered in this section are mainly appropriate to enthused and confident cyclists.
 Mixed traffic roads should be considered as a spectrum; a number of roads that lie between busy arterial roads and neighbourhood greenways.
 As traffic volumes and speeds decrease, such roads become more appealing to a wider proportion of interested but concerned cyclists.